mharunarrashid/Technical-writing/User_manual.md

 #### **1. Introduction**

 Welcome to Kramer Electronics.
-Kramer Electronics has been providing a world of unique, creative, and affordable solutions to a vast range of problems that are faced with video, audio, presentation, and broadcasting professionals on a daily basis, making the best even better.
+Kramer Electronics has been providing a world of unique, creative, and affordable solutions to a vast range of problems that are faced by video, audio, presentation, and broadcasting professionals on a daily basis, making the best even better.
 Congratulations on purchasing your Kramer 616T Dual-Link Detachable Optical DVI Transmitter, which is ideal for the following typical applications:

 - [x] Digital flat panel and plasma displays used in medical, commercial, and travel applications
 - [x] Conference rooms and auditoriums
 - [x] Kiosks with digital flat panel displays for presenting information
 - [x] LED signboards in streets and stadiums

+#### **2. Getting Started**

+We recommend that you:
+- [x] Unpack the equipment carefully and save the original box and packaging materials for possible future shipment
+- [x] Review the contents of this user manual
+- [x] Use Kramer high-performance, high-resolution cables